-Before you read any further, you might want to take a look at our list of the top 100 Italian verbs. with explanations, conjugations, and example sentences for each verb. many of the top 100 verbs are used thorughou this article to show how Italian verbs are conjugated.
+Before you read any further, you might want to take a look at our list of the top 100 Italian verbs. with explanations, conjugations, and example sentences for each verb.
+Many of the top 100 verbs are used throughout this article to show how Italian verbs are conjugated.

 Present, past and futures tenses